On generalized preconditioners for time-parallel parabolic optimal control: Conclusions

 \section{Conclusions}

 This paper has extended optimi\sz{}ation ParaDiag in three ways.
-For the existing algorithm \cite{wuDiagonalizationbasedParallelintimeAlgorithms2020b}, aimed at tracking objectives, we proposed an alpha-circulant extension to improve the small-$T$ regime and a generali\sz{}ation to non-self-adjoint problems.
-We also designed a new algorithm to treat terminal-cost objectives.
+For the existing algorithm \cite{wuDiagonalizationbasedParallelintimeAlgorithms2020b}, aimed at tracking objectives, we proposed an alpha-circulant extension to improve the edge case of the regime with small final time $T$ and a generali\sz{}ation to non-self-adjoint problems.
+We also designed a new algorithm to treat terminal-cost objectives, which is robust with respect to changing $T$.
 In doing so, we greatly expanded the range of problems for which efficient ParaDiag algorithms are available.

 Secondly, we were able to formulate a precise expression for the preconditioned eigenvalues of all optimi\sz{}ation ParaDiag methods, in the self-adjoint case.
 This significantly improves our understanding of these algorithms, for which very little theory was available before.
 We used this knowledge for two purposes. \begin{itemize} \item For dissipative, self-adjoint equations with a tracking objective, and when using the new parameter $\alpha=-1$ to construct a preconditioner, we were able to prove a guaranteed \textsc{gmres} convergence factor of $1/2$. \item In a theoretical parallel-scaling analysis, we conjectured good weak scalability of all ParaDiag variants in the limit for many time steps. \end{itemize} This scalability was confirmed by numerical experiments that used \textsc{gmres} iteration counts as an indicator of performance.
 In addition, these tests suggested the theoretical conclusions carry over to the non-self-adjoint case, even though our analysis does not apply there.